Escaping the war in Ukraine - Elizaveta and Kateryna continue their studies at Aalto University

 ‘When I arrived in Finland, everything was uncertain.
 It seemed crazy to think I should stop studying something I've always dreamed of.
 I’m very grateful that I can continue my studies at the Aalto University School of Business and become part of the university community here.’

 During the spring, Kateryna studied Finnish diligently and, through distance learning, completed her first-year studies at the Taras Shevchenko National University of Ukraine.
-Aalto University's summer courses begin in July and studies at the School of Business in autumn.
+Aalto University's summer courses began in July and studies at the School of Business in autumn.

 'Aalto University study counsellors have been very nice; they’ve helped me prepare a study plan and make all other arrangements.
 Until now, I have lived with my mother in an apartment arranged by the Red Cross.
 Now I am waiting for an apartment in Espoo near the university.’